insysbio/LikelihoodProfiler.jl/docs/src/methods.md

 ## :CICO\_ONE\_PASS

 The method uses the one-pass calculation of confidence interval endpoint, i.e. one optimization is required for single endpoint.
+It utilizes the **Inequality-based Constrained Optimization** for efficient determination of confidence intervals and detection of “non-identifiable” parameters.
+The method internally calls [`NLopt`](https://nlopt.readthedocs.io/en/latest/) algorithm to build an **objective function** with [`LN_AUGLAG`](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/#augmented-lagrangian-algorithm) algorithm.

 ## :LIN_EXTRAPOL